Rimab55/Hospital-Readmissions-Classifier/README.md

 ## Target Variable: Setting Early (within 30 days) readmission to '1'

->We are attempting to predict patient early readmissions (within 30 days), therefore we combine readmissions over 30 days in the same group as non readmitted patients.
+- We are attempting to predict patient early readmissions (within 30 days), therefore we combine readmissions over 30 days in the same group as non readmitted patients.
 In this case, we have a binary classification problem and logistic regression can be used as a base model.

 ##  Webscraping ICD-9 Codes & their descriptions

-> In health care, diagnosis codes are used as a tool to group and identify diseases, disorders, symptoms, poisonings, adverse effects of drugs and chemicals, injuries and other reasons for patient encounters.
+-  In health care, diagnosis codes are used as a tool to group and identify diseases, disorders, symptoms, poisonings, adverse effects of drugs and chemicals, injuries and other reasons for patient encounters.
 Diagnostic coding is the translation of written descriptions of diseases, illnesses and injuries into codes from a particular classification.
 In medical classification, diagnosis codes are used as part of the clinical coding process alongside intervention codes.
 International Statistical Classification of Diseases and Related Health Problems (ICD) is one of the most widely used classification systems for diagnosis coding as it allows comparability and use of mortality and morbidity data.

->ICD codes in this dataset refer to ICD-9 codes.
+- ICD codes in this dataset refer to ICD-9 codes, which were in place in 2008.

 ## Grouping drugs by drug class